Table of Contents

 Resonance and Cellular Health

-The human body is essentially a vibratory system, with each organ, cell, and tissue having its own natural resonances.
+The human body is essentially a vibratory system.
 When external vibrations, such as those produced by singing bowls, gongs, or tuning forks, are applied, they can bring the body into harmonic resonance, promoting healing.

 Low-frequency sound waves, in particular, have been found to enhance cellular repair mechanisms.
 A study published in Nature revealed that "low-frequency sound waves significantly enhanced nitric oxide production, a molecule vital for cellular repair and immune responses" (Young et al., 2018).